software-tools-books/js4ds/_en/interactive.md

   14 |
 ```

-- It seems that Parcel doesn't like fat arrow methods
+It seems that Parcel doesn't like fat arrow methods.
-  - React is still using ES6 JavaScript by default
+This happens because React is still using ES6 JavaScript by default,
-  - And fat arrow methods weren't included in JavaScript at that point
+and fat arrow methods weren't included in JavaScript at that point.
-- OK, so let's try using "normal" function-style method definitions in our script
+All right, let's try using "normal" function-style method definitions instead:

 ```js
 ...imports as before...